arkraft/alerts/README.md

 alerts
 ======

-Laravel 4 Alerts provider to add bootstrap alerts from controllers.
+Laravel 4 Alerts provider to add bootstrap alerts from controllers using the great  [bootstrap-growl](https://github.com/ifightcrime/bootstrap-growl) jquery plugin by Nick Larson.

 Installation
 -------------